 View every Infill in Calgary.
 Many people prefer the advantages of Infills.
-Like their close proximity to the amenties and of downtown Calgary and a quick commute to work Learn more about Infills
+Such as their close proximity to the amenties of downtown and a quick commute to work Learn more about Infills

 Looking for a Calgary Infill and have questions?
 Reach out to Kelly Kernick 403-875-7629 or Calvin Kawa 403-512-9988.
-If you want to take a Tour of your Favorite Listings contact one our Calgary Real Estate Agents with knowledge and experience in the Local Market.
+If you want to take a Tour of your Favorite Listings contact one our Calgary Real Estate Agents with expert knowledge and years of experience selling Infills in Calgary.

 Have an Infill to Sell?
 Request a Free Home Evaluation